mozack/vdjer/README.md

 Reducing rs and ms results in less aggressive coverage based filtering Decreasing mcs allows for more exhaustive graph traversal

-The values used here match those used when running sensitive mode in the V'DJer paper.
+The values used in this example match those used when running sensitive mode in the V'DJer paper.

 ## Demo
 See demo.bash and quant_demo.bash under the demo directory for an example of running V'DJer.